External MIDI Instruments

 Under the hood

 The part of MIDI-CI used is called Property Exchange.
-The ResourceList, ChannelList, ProgramList and ChCtrlList resources are used.
+The ResourceList, ChannelList, ProgramList, ChCtrlList, and Korg's X-ParameterList resources are used.
 MultitrackStudio subscribes to the ChannelList resource, so it gets notified when something changes.